jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/books/2017-04-the-craftsman-series-quotes.md

 > "Oh, now, dear!
 How long have you been working here? **You've got to write a test first, dear.** You can't just go off writing the main function! **Where would we be if everyone just wrote the functions without writing the tests first?** I can tell you where -- In a pickle, that's where.
 No, dear, you delete that and write a test first.

+> "Oh my, now nice that looks!
+I think it's very clever how you commented those else statements.
+Though I wonder if it wouldn't be more readable if you **inverted the sense of the if statements and used them as guards**.
+No, dear, don't change it yet.
+Let's see if it works first.
+It's never worth making lots of changes until you know whether the program work or not, don't you agree? **First make it work, then make it right."**

+> "Well I do think that looks a little better, though I can't say I care for that duplicated close statement.
+And the violation of **single/entry, single/exit** is a bit bothersome.
+Still, it's better than all that indentation, don't you agree?
+Of course we could change those three functions to throw exceptions, but then we'd have to catch them, and that would be a bother.
+No, let's leave it like that for the time being..."